Erotica (album): Development

 Problems also arose during sequencing; computer processes would take too long and delay recordings.
-Pettibone had to keep things moving as fast as possible as he did not want Madonna to lose interest in the music.
+Pettibone had to keep things moving as fast as possible because he did not want Madonna to lose interest in the music.
 Also at this point, the music was getting "a little melancholy" and Madonna's lyrics and ideas "a lot more serious and intense".
-It was Pettibone's idea to write a song for Madonna's friend Martin Burgoyne who died of HIV/AIDS, and came up with the chords to "In This Life"; she wrote the lyrics in 15 minutes.
-Title track "Erotica" underwent "numerous radical changes" during the recording process, with four different versions being recorded; the singer would first sing it one way, and then decide to erase everything and start all over again.
-Shimkin affirmed that the original version was not "as slinky and sexy and grimy and dirty", until the mixing process; at that stage, the song was still an "experimentation", but when they realized it was going to be the lead single, a "different, darker vibe" was taken on.
+It was Pettibone's idea to write a song for Madonna's friend Martin Burgoyne who died of HIV/AIDS, and wrote the chords for "In This Life"; she wrote the lyrics in 15 minutes.
+The title track "Erotica" underwent "numerous radical changes" during the recording process, with four different versions being recorded; the singer would first sing it one way, and then decide to erase everything and start all over again.
+Shimkin affirmed that the original version was not "as slinky and sexy and grimy and dirty", until the mixing process; at that stage, the song was still an "experimentation", but when they realized it was going to be the lead single, it took on a "different, darker vibe".
 While recording Erotica, Madonna was also working on Sex; for the book, she incorporated a dominatrix alter-ego named Mistress Dita, heavily inspired by German actress Dita Parlo.
 After seeing the book, Pettibone suggested that the singer incorporate the dominatrix theme into the song's lyrics: "'You have all these great stories [in the book]', I told her, 'Why don't you use them in the song?'".
-Madonna left the studio with a copy of Sex with her, came back and recorded her vocals to "Erotica" in a "very dry" way; Pettibone then realized the song "would never be the same again".
+Madonna left the studio with a copy of Sex, returned and recorded her vocals to "Erotica" in a "very dry" way; Pettibone then realized the song "would never be the same again".
 The chorus and bridge were changed entirely and the song's "psyche" became "sexier, more to the point".

 "Some of the guys in the studio were asking if Madonna and me had done it — you know, had sex.
 I just started freestyling: I recorded one of the guys saying, 'Did you do it?' and then me saying, 'You know I did it'.
 Even though I didn't! [...]
 When she heard what I'd done, she laughed so hard she got tears in her eyes.
 A few days later, she called me and said she wanted the song on the album.
 I was like, 'No no no, Madonna, I'm not a rapper, I was just freestyling'.
 She put her manager on the phone and he explained that I was gonna get a very generous cut of the publishing.
 So I was like, OK, the song's on the record!".